jesusvasquez333/verify-pr-label-action/README.md

 **Note**: if you want to use the `Require pull request reviews before merging` to require reviews approval before merging pull request, then you need to increase the number of `Required approving reviewers` by one, as this check will do an approval when a valid label is present.
 So, for example, if you want at least one reviewer approval, the set this value to 2.

+## Note when working with forks

+When a pull request in opened from a forked repository, Github actions run with read-only permissions, and so the action won't be able to create a pull request review.

+Fortunately, Github recently added a new trigger event `pull_request_target` which behaves in an almost identical way to the `pull_request` event, but the action runs in the base of the pull request and will therefore have write permission.
+However, as the action runs in the base of the pull request, the pull request number is not available in the environmental variables, and must therefor passed as an input argument.
+Please refer to the example usage section for more details.

 ## Inputs

 ### `github-token`